Mixim12/Loan_predictor/README.md

 - **Web-Based Interface**: The loan predictor comes with a user-friendly web interface powered by Flask, making it accessible through any modern web browser.

-- **Pretrained Model**: The model utilized by the loan predictor is pretrained, ensuring accurate and efficient loan predictions without requiring users to train the model themselves.
+- **Pretrained Model**: The model can be used as a pretrained model, ensuring accurate and efficient loan predictions without requiring users to train the model themselves.

 - **Upgradable Model**: The PyTorch model is saved using the JIT (Just-In-Time) compilation feature.
 This means that you can easily upgrade the model without needing access to the main codebase.
 This flexibility allows for future improvements and enhancements to the prediction capabilities.